Best Beaches in Ireland

 Dogs Bay, Connemara (Photo Source: Flickr)

-Both beaches are made entirely of fragments of seashells that help to give its stunning white colour.
-It is one of the finest beaches in all of Galway and Ireland.
-One of those need to experience in real life – to soak up all that’s wonderful about it.
+Both beaches are made entirely of fragments of seashells that help to give their stunning white colour.
+It is one of the finest beaches in Galway and Ireland.
+One of those needs to experience in real life – to soak up all that’s wonderful about it.

-It’s also worthwhile to spend a few days in Connemara where the beaches are found.
+It’s also worthwhile to spend a few days in Connemara, where the beaches are found.
 The place has often been considered the destination for those wanting to experience authentic Ireland.
-One of the great Irish poets Oscar Wilde one said the place was of ‘Savage Beauty’ and we totally agree.
+One of the great Irish poets, Oscar Wilde, said the place was of ‘Savage Beauty’, and we agree.

 Murder Hole Beach, Donegal

-Don’t let the name of this beach put you off, this is one of the best beaches in Ireland for photographs.
-Murder Hole has often been considered one of Ireland’s mysterious beaches possibly due to the adventure it takes to reach it.
+Don’t let the name of this beach put you off; this is one of the best beaches in Ireland for photographs.
+Murder Hole has often been considered one of Ireland’s most mysterious beaches, possibly due to its adventure to reach it.

 There is no straight road or signs that lead you to this beach, but many locals are always happy to help you get there.
-The effort that it takes to get here makes it that extra bit special.
-Once you arrive at Murder Hole you’ll know why it’s so special as you’re surrounded by small caves and splendid cliffs tops.
+The effort it takes to get here makes it extra unique.
+Once you arrive at Murder Hole, you’ll know why it’s so unique, as small caves and splendid cliff tops surround you.

 “I’ve been seeing hundreds of beaches around Ireland but this one is the most beautiful and spectacular places.” – (TripAdvisor)

-It is a beautiful untouched beach that is one of our personal favourite best beaches in Ireland.
+It is a beautiful, untouched beach, one of our favourite beaches in Ireland.
 It’s a little piece of heaven found in Ireland that you must experience.
-Check out the incredible drone footage below that really captures all the beauty of Murder Hole!
+Check out the incredible drone footage below that captures all the beauty of Murder Hole!

 Keem Beach, Mayo

 Next up on our guide to the best beaches in Ireland is located in the lovely County Mayo along the Wild Atlantic West.
-Keem beach is an impressive rural and sheltered beach that’s located between the cliffs of Benmore and Croaghaun Mountain on Achill Island.
+Keem Beach is an impressive rural and sheltered beach between Benmore and Croaghaun Mountain cliffs on Achill Island.

-Keem beach has become a very popular place for water sports, such as scuba diving and snorkelling.
-Its bay is one of the most picturesque bays in the country perfect for amazing photo opportunities.
+Keem Beach has become very popular for water sports, such as scuba diving and snorkelling.
+Its bay is one of the most picturesque bays in the country and is perfect for fantastic photo opportunities.

-Achill island where the beach is found also offers a stunningly beautiful cliff top walk that will leave you inspired.
+Achill Island, where the beach is found, also offers a stunningly beautiful clifftop walk that inspires you.
 It’s also one of the largest islands found in the west of Ireland and not far from popular attractions such as the Cliffs of Moher.

 “A place of tranquillity to savour and enjoy” – (TripAdvisor)

-There’s no doubt that the Irish coastlines are some of the most impressive in the world and this place is home to some of them.
+Undoubtedly, the Irish coastlines are some of the most impressive in the world, and this place is home to some of them.
 Achill Island is a spectacular spot in Ireland worth exploring.

 Tyrella Beach, County Down

 Back to the north of Ireland, where you’ll find one of the best beaches in Ireland for families and children.
-The beach has won many awards from the prestigious Blue Flag, to the Seaside Award and the Green Coast Award.
+The beach has won many awards, from the prestigious Blue Flag to the Seaside and Green Coast awards.

-It offers miles and miles of gorgeous sandy beach and sparkling blue waters that is backed on by mature dunes.
+It offers miles and miles of gorgeous sandy beach and sparkling blue waters that are backed by mature dunes.

 Tyrella Beach, County Down - Best Beaches in Ireland